Crisis 22

 It all falls behind us, like victories and defeats we leave in our wake.

-The rings we make in the water expand outward from New York and Richmond,
+The rings we make in the water expand outward from Norfolk and Murmansk, in episodes of history no one can sound.

-If a tree falls on someone else and we don’t see it, and we don’t talk about it, do we have to admit that it ever fell?
+If a bomb falls on someone else and we don’t see it, and we don’t talk about it, do we have to say that it ever fell?

 🗽